-To do so, we start by recalling that the NAS Rule formulated in Mori et al. [13] asserts that there is a log-linear relationship between the number and average size of pb-choice cities for industries.
+To do so, we start by recalling that the NAS Rule formulated in Mori, Nishikimi, and Smith (2008) asserts that there is a log-linear relationship between the number and average size of pb-choice cities for industries.
 This rule was motivated by a remarkably strong log-linear regression obtained between these variables.
-In particular, if we let \mathcal{U}^ denote the set of 113 Metropolitan Employment Areas (MEAs) for Japan in 2000, and let I^ denote the larger set of 261 Japanese industries in 2000 including services, wholesale, and retail, together with manufacturing,47 then this regression was based on the pb-choice cities in \mathcal{U}^ for all industries in I^ .48 For these data sets, if we now denote
+In particular, if we let U^ denote the set of 113 Metropolitan Employment Areas (MEAs) for Japan in 2000, and let I^ denote the larger set of 261 Japanese industries in 2000 including services, wholesale, and retail, together with manufacturing,50 then this regression was based on the pb-choice cities in U^ for all industries in I^ .51 For these data sets, if we now denote the average size of pb-choice cities for this industry by #CITY, then the regression obtained was as follows (where standard deviations of estimates are in parentheses):52